cms-sw/cmssw/DataFormats/SoATemplate/README.md

 ## Customized methods

 It is possible to generate methods inside the `element` and `const_element` nested structs using the `SOA_ELEMENT_METHODS` and `SOA_CONST_ELEMENT_METHODS` macros.
 Each of these macros can be called only once, and can define multiple methods.
+All the methods need to be declared as `constexpr` to work in a heterogenous environment and to avoid the dependency on alpaka for the data formats.
 [An example is showed below.](#examples)

 ## ROOT serialization and de-serialization